 The veteran musician tells Rolling Stone that in America “people (are) at each other’s throats just because they are of a different color,” adding that “it will hold any nation back.” …he doubts the country can get rid of the shame because it was “founded on the backs of slaves.”
 He also says blacks know that some whites “didn’t want to give up slavery.”

 Well Bob, I’m of the belief slavery is still alive and well, just in a different, more subtle but malicious form.

 U.S. POLITICS AND THEIR GOVERNMENT

+Okay, so I never realized this until living in the U.S., but Canada is pretty reasonable.
+Boring, but reasonable and stable as a country.
 Only in the U.S., you have people in government like Todd Akin saying things like “legitimate rape” on TV, and people are actually publicly supporting his lunacy, or more ridiculousness like Rush Limbaugh calling Sandra Fluke (a student who asked about birth control), a ‘slut’ — he didn’t just do this offhandedly, he purposefully, deliberately, spent 3 hours a day on his show for a WEEK, calling her a prostitute.

 It’s like saying the following: